 To facilitate the addition of arrows, we provide the

-geom_swim_arrow() function as a way to tack on these
+geom_swim_arrow() function as a way to tack on these continuation

-the inclusion of arrows is facilitated by a call to
+of arrows is facilitated by a call to

-ggplot2::geom_segment(), setting 0 length segments so that
+ggplot2::geom_segment(), setting zero-length segments so

-geom_swim_arrow() gives users full control over arrow neck
+lanes. geom_swim_arrow() gives users control over arrow

-?geom_swim_arrow for detailed information).
+(refer to ?geom_swim_arrow for detailed information).

 geom_swim_arrow() does not replace the ability to